gchux/cloud-run-tcpdump/README.md

 -    Use scheduled packet capturing ( `PCAP_USE_CRON` and other advanced flags ) if you don't need to capture packets 100% of instance runtime as it will reduce the number of `PCAP files`.

      >    **NOTE**: this sidecar is subject to [Cloud Run CPU allocation](https://cloud.google.com/run/docs/configuring/cpu-allocation) configuration; so if the revision is configured to only allocate CPU during request processing, then CPU will also be throttled for the sidecar.
-This means that when CPU is only allocated during requesr processing, no packet capturing will happen outside request processing.
+This means that when CPU is only allocated during request processing, no packet capturing will happen outside request processing; the same applies for `PCAP files` export into Cloud Storage.

 ## Download and Merge all PCAP Files